rvantonder/lambda-gbc/README.md

 * render

+### GPU:

+problem, we need to update scanline in memory (FF44).
+But the only interface to write to storage is through interpreter `store`.
+We cannot write to storage from ctxt.
+We can load, and we can call save, but calling save returns a storage which we cannot update context with.

+It looks like base class exp contains `create_storage`.

 ### LCD

 I need to write the scanline to 0xFF44 (using GPU module), otherwise there's never any 'waiting' before rendering.